-Patients often wonder what to expect with dental implants.
 A successful implant requires teamwork from all involved – the patient, the general dentist who makes the abutment and crown for the implant, the dental laboratory who fabricates the abutment and restoration, and the oral and maxillofacial surgeon who surgically places the implant.
-Each member of the team follows a careful plan of treatment and maintains clear communication so that the final result meets the patient’s expectations
+Each member of the team follows a careful plan of treatment and maintains clear communication so that the final result meets the patient’s expectations.

 Following an evaluation that includes a comprehensive examination, radiographs and a consultation with the patient and members of the implant team, the surgeon places the implant under the gums in the jaw.

 Patients are surprised to learn that this procedure is often performed in about one hour, and requires only local anesthesia so the patient is awake.
 You are able to drive to and from your surgical appointment.
-If you are nervous about the surgery, you may decide to have your surgeon put you to sleep for the surgery by administering a general anesthetic
+If you are nervous about the surgery, you may also consider intravenous anesthesia.

-As a result of their extensive training, every oral and maxillofacial surgeon is well prepared to appropriately administer local anesthesia, all forms of sedation and general anesthesia.
+Oral and maxillofacial surgeons are trained to appropriately administer local anesthesia, all forms of sedation and general anesthesia.
 They are experienced in airway management, endotracheal intubation, establishing and maintaining intravenous lines, and managing complications and emergencies that may arise during the administration of anesthesia.
-Before your surgery, your surgeon will review the type of anesthetic to be used, as well as the way you’re likely to feel during and after the operation.
+Prior to surgery, your surgeon will review your anesthesia options.

 Most patients take the day off after implant surgery.
 During the three month healing period, patients are able to resume a normal active lifestyle, travel, and workout routine.

 After the implant is properly fused to the bone, you will be referred to the dentist after three months.
 Your general dentist obtains an impression of the upper and lower jaws.
 This impression is used to make the model from which the dentures or crowns are completed.